youenchene/cto-stats/README.md

   - By default, the cron job runs `import --issues --pr` and `calculate --issues --pr`.
 To include cloud spending data, you must provide the Azure/GCP environment variables and the job will automatically include `--cloudspending` scope.
 - The web UI is available at http://localhost:8080/ (APIs under `/api/*`).
 - Cloud spending environment variables (Azure and GCP) are optional.
 If not provided, only GitHub data will be imported.
+- **Multiple Azure subscriptions**: To combine costs from multiple Azure subscriptions, provide comma-separated subscription IDs: `-e AZURE_SUBSCRIPTION_ID="sub-id-1,sub-id-2"`.
+All costs will be aggregated in the same CSV.
+Ensure your service principal has `Cost Management Reader` role on all subscriptions.
 - `CONFIG_PATH` defaults to `/config/config.yml`.
 You can override if you mount elsewhere:

 ```bash